 A gluten-free muffin can last for up to two to three days in an airtight container in the fridge.
 My best recipe for gluten-free muffins can be baked and then frozen for up to two months.

-In addition, if you’re interested in getting healthy, restoring your digestion, and boosting your energy then check out my new comprehensive program Restore your Gut Health, details here https://eatyournutrition.com/restore-your-gut-health-enrollment.
-In the program, you get a ton of delicious satisfying recipes that you can enjoy without guilt, and that will help rebuild your intestinal flora.
+In addition, if you’re interested in getting healthy, restoring your digestion, and boosting your energy, check out my new comprehensive program Restore your Gut Health, details here https://eatyournutrition.com/restore-your-gut-health-enrollment.
+In the program, you get a ton of delicious, satisfying recipes that you can enjoy without guilt, and that will help rebuild your intestinal flora.

-Or join me on my Facebook page https://www.facebook.com/EatYourNutrition where I’ll be sharing more information, tips, and recipes to help you live a happier, healthier life
+Or join me on my Facebook page https://www.facebook.com/EatYourNutrition where I’ll share more information, tips, and recipes to help you live a happier, healthier life